r-puneet/Pyhton-Projects/Registration form using python Tkinter with database connectivity/regisration form.md

 Python's Tkinter library is used for the GUI and MySQL is used for the database connectivity.

 User Interaction is enabled as user have to give input for the asked details and that data is stored in mySQL database.

+* Must create an database and table first in mySQL then assign that in code for the connectivity.